nebula-orchestrator/docs/docs/config.md

 envvars take priority over variables set in the conf.json file in case both are set, it's suggested to always wrap envvars values in Quotation marks but it's only required if the envvar uses special characters (for example "mongodb://mongo_user:mongo_pass@mongo_host:27017/?ssl=true&replicaSet=mongo_replica_set&authSource=mongo_auth_schema")

-the following table shows the path of each config file inside the docker containers:
+The following table shows the path of each config file inside the docker containers:

 | container      | config path inside container | example Dockerfile COPY command overwrite |
 |----------------|------------------------------|-------------------------------------------|